vykimo/dynamic-dialogue/README.md

 **Retrieve and Rank** services to the application as well as learn to begin using these services.

 ## What Does the App Do?
-**TODO JEROME/HANS EXPLAIN APP**
+**TODO** JEROME/HANS EXPLAIN APP

-## Sign up for / Log into Bluemix and DevOps

-Sign up for Bluemix at https://console.ng.bluemix.net and DevOps Services at https://hub.jazz.net.
-When you sign up, you'll create an IBM ID, create an alias, and register with Bluemix.
+## Deploying the application
 The application can be deployed in two ways:

-Single click deploy via DevOps Services
+- Single click deploy via DevOps Services
-Manual push through Cloud Foundry command line client
+- Manual push through Cloud Foundry command line client

+You will need an account on Bluemix.
+If you are not already signed up, you can sign up on [https://www.bluemix.net](https://www.bluemix.net)

 ## Single click deploy via DevOps Services